jmeaster30/nova-lilith-os/README.md

 1. `cd cross-compiler`
 1. `./build.sh`
-1. `cd ..`

-Can I get this to build when we run `cmake .`?
-I couldn't get it to work with the exec process stuff.
-It looked like it wasn't running the configure commands
+I want this to be baked into the make file so all you need to do is a single command to build the os.

+### Build and run the os in QEMU

+You must build the cross-compiler first.
+After that, just run `make and-run` from the root of the repository.